unknowvwake/com.unity.cli-project-setup/README.md

           ]
         ```

-If you've setup up everything correctly, you should now see the tests from the EditMode tab of the Unity editor test runner tab.
+If you've setup everything correctly, you should now see the tests from the EditMode tab of the Unity editor test runner tab.

 ## Testing changes
 This package is used broadly across Graphics and XR testing.
 Following is a procedure for verifying changes and keeping broader support in mind.